vfxetc/sgevents/README.md

-# SGEvents: A simplifying Shotgun event daemon
+# SGEvents: A safe Shotgun event daemon

 This project aims to encapsulate the process of polling the Shotgun event log, and smooth out as many edge cases as we can reasonably find therein.